earthly/website/blog/_posts/2021-09-22-awk-examples.md

 It looks like MockingJay, at least on Amazon, in this dataset, was not well received.

-We can easily modify this to give let us query this adhoc:
+We can easily modify this to give let us query this ad hoc:
 ``` awk
 exec gawk -F '\t' '
 {